-For information about how to set properties, and information about the specific properties that are mentioned in this topic, see Tuning Derby.
+For information about working with properties, see the Derby Developer's Guide.
+For information about the specific properties that are mentioned in this topic, see the Derby Reference Manual.

 Here is an example of an error message when Derby aborts a transaction because of a deadlock: